 1/ Matches shall be the best 3 out of 5 games, using the International rules and method of scoring: PAR to 15 points (rather than 11).
 See the World Squash Singles Rules for reference.

 2/ All matches should be MARKED AND REFEREED.
+All referees should be Club-Certified (by Feb 2020).
 Two matches must be officiated by the home team and two by the visiting team.
 Marking and refereeing may be done by one person or two.
+If two people are performing the duty they should be one from each team.
+The individual (s) performing these duties must be impartial (e.g. calls made without team bias; use neutral tone of voice, no cheering or coaching either player while players are on court).
 All players are encouraged to referee.

 Note: Players are encouraged to become well versed with the rules of squash, attend or host rules clinics.
 Markers, referees, players, and spectators are expected to adhere to the appropriate Code of Conduct at all times (both on and off court).

-3/ In the event a Captain is not able to field a complete team, the opposing Captain should be notified as early as possible.
+3/ In the event a Captain is not able to field a complete team, even after accessing the substitute pool of players if applicable, the opposing Captain should be notified as early as possible.
 The opposing team wins the match at the No. 4 position.
 Defaults shall always be at the No. 4 position, and the remaining three players shall play in position 1 to 3.

 a) If there are 3 players available, the teams should play according to the schedule.
 The opposing team wins the match at the No. 4 position, and the remaining 3 players shall play in positions 1 to 3.